 In just 20 years, 80 percent of California’s Native Americans were wiped out.
 And though some died because of the seizure of their land or diseases caught from new settlers, between 9,000 and 16,000 were murdered in cold blood—the victims of a policy of genocide sponsored by the state of California and gleefully assisted by its newest citizens.

-Today, California’s genocide is one of the most heinous chapters in the state’s troubled racial history, which also includes forced sterilizations of people of Mexican descent and discrimination and internment of up to 120,000 people of Japanese descent during World War II.
-But before any of that, one of the new state’s first priorities was to rid itself of its sizeable Native American population, and it did so with a vengeance.
+California’s genocide is one of the most heinous chapters in the state’s troubled racial history, which also includes forced sterilizations of people of Mexican descent and discrimination and internment of up to 120,000 people of Japanese descent during World War II.
+But before any of that, one of the new state’s first priorities was to rid itself of its sizable Native American population, and it did so with a vengeance.

 California’s native peoples had a long and rich history; hundreds of thousands of Native Americans speaking up to 80 languages populated the area for thousands of years.
 In 1848, California became the property of the United States as one of the spoils of the Mexican-American War.
 Then, in 1850, it became a state.
 For the state and federal government, it was imperative both to make room for new settlers and to lay claim to gold on traditional tribal lands.
 And settlers themselves—motivated by bigotry and fear of Native peoples—were intent on removing the approximately 150,000 Native Americans who remained.